fanghenshaometeor/vanilla-adversarial-training/README.md

 - `model` : Please specify the target model network architecture. `vgg16`, `resnet18` or `aaron` are optional.
 - `dataset` & `data_dir` : Please specify the dataset name and path.
 - `model_dir` : Please specify where to save the trained model.
-- `log_dir` : Please specify where to save the log files.
 - `gpu_id` : GPU device index.
 - `adv_train` : Please specify whether to use adversarial training. `True` or `False`.